openapx/r-service-txflow/README.md

 ##### Add files to a snapshot work area
 One or more files can be added to the snapshot work area.

-The first file to be added is what I would call a data blob.
+The first file to be added is what I would commonly refer to as a data blob.

 ```
 # -- Add/Upload files to a work area